tb2-sy/customized-dynamic-video-depth/README.md

 ### Customized data preparation
 1. Cast the videos as images, put them under ./datafiles/customized/images.

-2. Run `python ./scripts/preprocess/customized/generate_frame_masks.py` to generate dynamic masks of images.
+2. Run `python ./scripts/preprocess/customized/generate_frame_masks.py` to generate dynamic masks of images with MaskRcnn.

-3. Run `COLMAP` with dynamic masks to generate raw camera poses.
+3. Run `local_colmap.sh` with dynamic masks to generate raw camera poses.

+4. Run `point2obj.py` to generate customized.obj and `npy2txt.py` to generate customized.matrices.txt.
+For customized.intrinsics.txt, just copy it form sparse/0/camera.txt.

+5. Run `python ./scripts/preprocess/customized/generate_frame_midas.py`.
+This requires `trimesh` to be installed (`pip install trimesh` should do the trick).
+This script projects the triangulated 3D points to calibrate camera translation scales.

+6. Run `python ./scripts/preprocess/customized/generate_flows.py` to generate optical flows between pairs of images.
+This stage requires `RAFT`, which is included as a submodule in this repo.

+7. Run `python ./scripts/preprocess/customized/generate_sequence_midas.py` to pack camera calibrations and images into training batches.

 ### Davis data preparation